isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 the same way as it is used for subnets specified outside of shared networks.
-It is important to understand how the server selects subnets for clients when client classification is in use, to ensure that the desired subnet is selected for a given client type.
+It is important to understand how the server selects subnets for clients when client classification is in use, to ensure that the appropriate subnet is selected for a given client type.

 If a subnet is associated with a class, only the clients belonging to this class can use this subnet.
 If there are no classes specified for a subnet, any client connected to a given shared network can use this subnet.
-A common mistake is to assume that the subnet including a client class is preferred over subnets without client classes.
+A common mistake is to assume that the subnet that includes a client class is preferred over subnets without client classes.
 Consider the following example: